Ash530888/Mentor-Matching-Algo/README.md

 # Mentor-Matching-Algo BETA
 Developing an in-house mentor matching algorithm for Queen Mary University of London's mentoring programme QMentoring.
 OUPUT: output.xlsx spreadsheet where column names are mentors and all mentees ranked from highest compatibility to lowest for each.
+Compatibility calculated by considering preferred gender of mentor/mentee, QMUL School/Department, and either job/industry or qualifications.

 Instructions:
 - Name mentee data and mentor data spreadsheets Mentee_Data.xlsx, Mentor_Data.xlsx respectively